-Calabrian Chili vs Peperoncino: Jar, Flake, or Heat
+Calabrian Chili vs Peperoncino: Italian Heat by Form and Finish

 Calabrian chili is the richer jar, paste, or oil-packed choice when the pepper should season the sauce.
 Peperoncino is the broader Italian chile term and the cleaner choice for flakes, olio piccante, and table heat.